T. Frederick Candlyn

-Candlyn was born December 17, 1892 in Davenham, Cheshire, England, the son of Thomas John Candlin, an organist.
+Candlyn was born 17 December 1892, in Davenham, Cheshire, England, the son of Thomas John Candlin, an organist.
 From 1908 until 1910, he was assistant organist at St George's Minster, Doncaster and studied with the church's organist, Wilfrid Sanderson.
 Candlyn received the Bachelor of Music degree from Durham University in 1911.

-In 1915 he was offered the position of organist and choirmaster at St. Paul's Church, Albany, New York by its rector Dr. Roelif H. Brooks and he emigrated to the United States.
-He was to remain at St. Paul’s for twenty-eight years, with the exception of the period between September 21, 1917 and April 25, 1919 when he served with the American Expeditionary Forces (AEF) during World War I and became a corporal.
-On June 25, 1918 Candlyn became a United States citizen at Fort Devens, Massachusetts.
+In 1915 he was offered the position of organist and choirmaster at St. Paul's Church, Albany, New York, by its rector Dr. Roelif H. Brooks and he emigrated to the United States.
+He was to remain at St. Paul’s for twenty-eight years, with the exception of the period between 21 September 1917, and 25 April 1919, when he served with the American Expeditionary Forces (AEF) during World War I and became a corporal.
+On 25 June 1918, Candlyn became a United States citizen at Fort Devens, Massachusetts.

 During his years in Albany, Candlyn taught at the New York State College for Teachers, as Instructor from 1921 until his appointment as Assistant Professor starting with the 1935-1936 school year.
 He served as chair of the music department beginning in 1924 and received an honorary Doctorate of Pedagogy (Pd.D.) from the College in June 1927.
 Candlyn edited the compilation The Songs of New York State College for Teachers, published by H.W.
 Gray Company in 1923.
 He founded the Albany Oratorio Society and conducted the Mendelssohn Club of Albany during its 1939-1940 and 1940-1941 seasons.

 In 1943, Dr. Brooks (who had left Albany in 1926) offered Candlyn the position of organist and choirmaster at St. Thomas Episcopal Church, New York.
-Candlyn worked at St. Thomas until his retirement in 1954.
+He oversaw renovations to St. Thomas's organ in the 1940's.
+This work is partially documented in letters printed in Charles Callahan's The American Classic Organ: A History in Letters.
+Candlyn worked at St. Thomas until his retirement in 1954 due to increasingly poor eyesight.

 After his retirement from St. Thomas, Candlyn was the organist and choirmaster at Trinity Church, Roslyn, (Long Island) New York.